COVID-19 Preparedness Statement

 The only drawbacks for Life of Pix and Life of Vids would have to be the number of resources.
 Matching them up to larger sites such as Pixabay and Unsplash, you will not find the breadth.
 I would argue the quality more than makes up the difference.

-Although the site does not directly point out the Creative Commons Zero license, it states similar verbiage: “Free high-resolution photos, no copyrights restrictions for personal and commercial use.
-All images are donated to the public domain.”
+Although the site does not directly point out the Creative Commons Zero license, it states similar verbiage.
 Information indicating as such can be found on their About Page

-Although not all of the assets on RawPixel are free and under the Creative Commons Zero license, a good selection of them are and they are exceptional.
-Not only is RawPixel a great site for photos, but they also hold a substantial amount of free vectors, PSD files, and illustrations.
+Not only is RawPixel a great site for photos, but it also holds a substantial amount of free vectors, PSD files, and illustrations.
 It’s literally a free treasure trove for the creative minded.
 In order to access the free section of the site, simply click on the Free

 or Public Domain